weaversa/cryptol-course/labs/Language/Basics.md

 ```

 Following are some really quick examples of operators to remind you
 and show some tricks of Cryptol.
+Feel free to follow along by running
+these examples in the interpreter yourself.

 ### Arithmetic: `+`, `-`, `*`, `/`, `%` and `^^`
 #### Signed versions: `/$` and `%$`